AndersFB/RaspberryPiStats/charts/README.md

 1. Open config.php and update `$config["root_dir"]` the with directory you put it in.
 For example, if you put it into /var/www/: `$config["root_dir"]="/var/www/"`
 2. install vnstat: `$ sudo apt-get install vnstat`
-3. Set up cronjob
+3. Set up cron job
 4. Initialize database with `php cleanDB.php`

 VNSTAT is additional app which collects traffic information and give an output with the command `$ vnstat --dumpdb`.

-You can also manually add the cron job. `$ sudo crontab -e` and add a line at the end of the file:
+Add the cron job by `$ sudo crontab -e` and add a line at the end of the file:
 `*/5 * * * * php /path/measuretemp.php` - /path/ is the place where you've
 unziped the package!
 This will run measuretemp.php every 5 minutes.
 If you want it to happen less often, change 5 to a higher number of minutes (*/10 for every